BARALLL/MKWLayout-WPF/README.md

                         image collection on the right

-                        clicking on an image update value fields on features and show button rm image (will rm this one only)
+                        clicking on an image update value fields on features and show button rm image (will rm this one only) if the user enters a non-number the borders around the input field turns red if the feature/image is unused, it turns grey

         - Model
             create new / save / load / train model buttons on the middle left